-Operant conditioning uses both reward and punishment.
+Operant conditioning uses both reinforcement and punishment.
 When you master this very effective psychology, you can teach a dog (or human family member) to reliably perform specific tasks.
 Stay with us on this one.
 It sounds much more complicated than it is!

 Positive Reinforcement (+R)